Please turn your device to landscape mode.

 We are researchers from Malatest International.
 You can find out more about us here www.malatest-intl.com.
 The Ministry of Social Development has asked us to carry out a survey of young people's health and wellbeing across the whole country.
 You can find out more about MSD here www.msd.govt.nz.

 We visit each school, kura or alternative education provider randomly selected as part of our sample.
 A class of students from each year is invited to take part in the survey.
-Our research team are there when young people fill in the survey.
+Our research team and someone like a youth worker are there when young people fill in the survey.
 We will give each person a tablet to complete the survey online and we will collect the tablets at the end of the class.

 We want to express our thanks to all the people who are making this survey happen.
 There are hundreds of people along the way helping us to design the survey, test it, engage with and support young people.